shreyas-anand224/Srijan-Portal-Scraper/README.md

 # Srijan-Portal-Scraper
-An automated web scraper built using python and selenium
+An automated web scraper built using python and playwright

 **Required Libraries** - **Please install these prerequisites in order to run this code**